Sydney to Hobart Campaign

 Description

-The Rolex Sydney to Hobart race is one of the world's most prestigious ocean races and is a superb test of seamanship, skill, tactics, and endurance.
+The Rolex Sydney to Hobart Yacht Race is one of the world’s great offshore challenges — a true test of seamanship, teamwork, tactical decision-making, and endurance.

-This year's Flying Fish team is racing Flying Fish Arctos, a strong, powerful, cutter-rigged Radford / McIntyre 55 built for a Southern Ocean circumnavigation.
+This year’s Flying Fish team is racing Flying Fish Arctos — a proven and powerful cutter-rigged Radford / McIntyre 55 originally built for a Southern Ocean circumnavigation.

-Flying Fish Arctos has successfully completed 17 Sydney to Hobart races, achieving outstanding results, including second in class in 2009 and first in class in 2010 and 2017.
+Arctos has successfully completed 18 Sydney to Hobart Yacht Races and has achieved outstanding results including second in class in 2009 and first in class in both 2010 and 2017.

 Campaign schedule